-The Center for Career Development & Academic Transitions welcomes all veterans and active duty military personnel and is committed to creating an environment of professional and career development for all students.
-We want all who have served and continue to serve this nation to know that the University of Tennessee and the Center for Career Development & Academic Transitions are places where our student veterans can succeed and achieve.
+The Center for Career Development & Academic Exploration welcomes all veterans and active duty military personnel and is committed to creating an environment of professional and career development for all students.
+We want all who have served and continue to serve this nation to know that the University of Tennessee and the Center for Career Development & Academic Exploration are places where our student veterans can succeed and achieve.
 We have included relevant career topics below, if you would like to discuss your career development in light of your service please schedule an appointment with the center.

 When applying for internships or employment, there are a number of questions to ask in your search for a welcoming workplace:

 - Are there any additional employment resources available to me as a veteran?

-- The Center for Career Development & Academic Transitions hosts a spreadsheet that lists local veteran-friendly companies, upcoming events, and useful resources.
+- The Center for Career Development & Academic Exploration hosts a spreadsheet that lists local veteran-friendly companies, upcoming events, and useful resources.

 - The U.S. Department of Veterans Affairs provides a Veterans Employment Toolkit with information about veterans employment centers, federal employment, and entrepreneurship.